How to Cut and Care for Hydrangeas So They Won’t Wilt

-If you are a hydrangea lover like me, then you probably remember the post I did in the Spring about How to Turn Hydrangeas Pink or Blue.
-It was a test and I told you I would keep you updated to tell you if the product I used worked or not.
-Well it clearly did!
+If you are a hydrangea lover like me, then you probably remember the post I did in the spring about How to Turn Hydrangeas Pink or Blue.
+With this figured out, I had to find out how to keep my cut hydrangeas from wilting.
+Sometimes after you cut them, the blooms can start to wilt without the right care.

-I found this great tip about how to cut hydrangeas so that they will not wilt after cutting.
-It is super easy.
+I have had success following these gardening tips about how to cut hydrangeas so that they will not wilt after cutting.

 - DO NOT use clippers or a pair of scissors to cut the stems, instead use a very sharp knife with a smooth blade (not a serrated blade).